Graduate – Advanced Nursing Practice and Education (ANPE) (MSN, Post Master’s, DNP) Student Handbook

 Student Travel Assistance

 The College of Nursing, with the assistance of the ECU Graduate School, attempts to provide travel assistance to graduate or doctoral students who are delivering poster or podium presentations at scholarly conferences.
-When budget allows, students may receive support on time during each academic year.
+When budget allows, students may receive support one time during each academic year.
 Students must request funding from the Department Chair of the student’s program.
-If approved, after attending the conference, students submit travel document’s program.
+If approved, after attending the conference, students submit travel documents to the program department.
 If approved after attending the conference, students submit travel forms and reimbursement.
 Student may be asked to prepare a brief presentation to share information they learned at the conference.

 Sigma International Honor Society-Beta Nu Chapter